FreeCAD/FreeCAD-addons/README.md

 To submit your workbench to the repository you must also need the following tasks to be completed:
 1. Announce your Workbench on the FreeCAD Forums
 2. Create a PR and add your Workbench to the [FreeCAD-Addon_Details](https://github.com/FreeCAD/FreeCAD-addons/blob/master/FreeCAD-Addon-Details.md) page.
-3. Create a dedicated page for your workbench on the FreeCAD wiki (don't forget to add `[[Category:Addons]]` in it + add it to https://freecadweb.org/wiki/External_workbenches
+3. Create a dedicated page for your workbench on the FreeCAD wiki (don't forget to add `[[Category:Addons]]` to it) + add it to https://freecadweb.org/wiki/External_workbenches
 4. Create an entry on https://www.freecadweb.org/wiki/Template:DevWorkbenches
 5. Tag (AKA 'label) your Github repo with the following: `freecad`, `addons`, and `workbench`